What is Foreign Bodies?

 We are entities (never objects!)
 And the physical capsules we’re being introduced to, willingly or not, might represent a variety of masses of matter distinct from other masses: a different country or region, a new colonizing culture, a new socioeconomic standard, a new industry.

 At the core of migration and assimilation is a desire to belong, to feel at home again.
 This loose definition of “foreign bodies” allows us to include anyone from any background—migrant, indigenous or not—who may be struggling to feel acknowledged and understood.

-As we iterated in the previous point, Foreign Bodies was certainly created to address the unique experiences of immigrants or refugees living with mental illness, but if you’ve ever felt like an outsider within your community, we hope this newsletter will connect with you, too.
+As iterated in the previous point, Foreign Bodies was certainly created to address the unique experiences of immigrants or refugees living with mental illness, but if you’ve ever felt like an outsider within your community, I hope this newsletter will connect with you, too.

-We also want to address the potentially offensive nature of being called a “foreigner” or “alien,” both terms we tend to use often here.
+I also want to address the potentially offensive nature of being called a “foreigner” or “alien,” both terms or themes I may use here.
 Considering context, being called a foreigner or alien by natives in everyday life would probably rub some of us the wrong way—especially if you’re, um, a native yourself!
-This is (obviously) not our intention.
-In a sense, we’re reclaiming the labels as a sense of pride.
-Yeah, we might look different from you.
-Or we might sound different, wear different clothing and eat different cuisines.
-So what?
+This is (obviously) not my intention.
+In a sense, I’m reclaiming the labels as a sense of pride.

 Who’s behind all this?